stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The `TelemetryClient` class provides a set of `TelemetryClient.Track*` methods.

-When a telemetry is tracked with `TelemetryClient.Track*` method, the `Telemetry.Operation` properties is set to `TelemetryClient.Operation` property value.
+When telemetry is tracked with `TelemetryClient.Track*` method, the `Telemetry.Operation` properties is set to `TelemetryClient.Operation` property value.

-For most cases, Track methods will call `DateTime.UtcNow` to get the current timestamp for the telemetry item.
+In most cases, Track methods will call `DateTime.UtcNow` to get the current timestamp for the telemetry item.

 ```csharp
 // track event and associate with current distributed operation